Dealing with Infidelity

 Infidelity can be devastating to a relationship.
 What people consider as “cheating” may vary from person to person.
 For example, you may feel that viewing pornography is cheating, or having very personal conversations with a member of the opposite sex is cheating, but your partner may not see it that way.

-Many people feel that cheating is a deal-breaker, an absolute end of the relationship – and it often is.
+Many people feel that cheating is a deal-breaker, an absolute end for the relationship – and it often is.
 However, sometimes it’s not that simple.
-Sometimes, people don’t want to walk away from a long-term relationship.
+Sometimes, people don’t want to walk away from a long-term relationship that they have invested years in.
 They may still genuinely love each other, or it can be especially hard to dissolve the relationship when children are involved.
-Even though there could be an interest to work through the breach of trust and get to the root of the problem and try to salvage the relationship, it comes with challenges that may be difficult to navigate on your own.
+Even though there could be an interest to work through the breach(es) of trust and get to the root of the problem to try to salvage the relationship, it comes with challenges that may be difficult to navigate on your own.

 Recovering from infidelity is a tricky thing.
 It takes time and patience to regain the trust that was compromised.
 The partner who was cheated on can take a very long time to heal and may find it difficult to move forward and not bring up the infidelity over and over.
 They may experience signs of trauma or even PTSD.
 The person who was unfaithful may feel tremendous guilt and not know how to prove that they are committed to the relationship.
 Both people can be highly affected by anxiety or depression as a result of the affair.
-That’s just dealing with the aftermath – it’s important to discuss what led to the infidelity in the first place.
+That’s just dealing with the aftermath – it’s also important to discuss what led to the infidelity in the first place.
 Finally, you then have to learn to navigate challenges within your relationship in new healthy ways to truly move forward and fully recover.